LTUX-Admin/LTUX-Admin.github.io/_schedule/day3.md

             I'd like to tell you the story of my first published game, Endangered, and how I learned that changing your approach to game design is essential to getting noticed.
         time: 12:00 PM
     -
-        name: Misanthropic Mechanics OR How To Find Your Game's Core And Also Make Games Faster Too!
-        description: |
-            Have your games ever felt like a jumbled mess?
-Let's talk about thrifty design and how to sharpen your game to a razor's edge!
+        name: Make Games and Live Where You Want!
-        speaker: Lily Valeen
+        speaker: Chris Totten
         time: 1:00 PM
     -
         name: Mage Quit Tournament